rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 ## Installing Dependencies

 The minimum PHP version for DokuWiki is now 7.2, which is exactly what Rocky Linux 8 comes with.
+Rocky Linux 9.0 comes with PHP version 8.0, which is also fully supported.
 We are specifying packages here that may already be installed:

 `dnf install tar wget httpd php php-gd php-xml php-json php-mbstring`